When to worry about ALT levels?

 - The most common cause of the accidental discovery of elevated ALT is a nonalcoholic fatty liver disease (NAFLD).

-- Other causes include alochol abuse, viral hepatitis, medications, and immune-mediated liver diseases.
+- Other causes include alcoholism, viral hepatitis, medications, and immune-mediated liver diseases.

-- The normal upper levels of ALT differ with age and weight.
+- The normal upper levels of ALT are according to age and weight.

-- Children (especially those below the age of 18 months) typically have higher ALT levels.
+- Children (especially those below 18 months) typically have higher ALT levels.

 - Also, males have higher average ALT levels than females.

-- Therefore, you have to seek medical advice for any ALT levels above the upper limit of normal for your age and sex.
+- Therefore, you must seek medical advice for any ALT levels above the upper limit of normal for your age and gender.

 When to worry about ALT Levels?

-Any diversion from the normal reference ranges of ALT for your age and sex should be investigated.
+Any diversion from the normal reference ranges of ALT for your age and gender should be investigated.

 It is not normal for your ALT levels to be elevated (even mildly) without knowing the cause.